Montreal-Quakers/website/_pages/directions.md

 * **Parking** available behind the Greene Centre.
 * Please note that the Greene Centre is a **nut-free environment**.
 We are working toward becoming a **scent-reduced meeting**.

 We meet in the sunroom on the Greene Centre's main floor.
 All are welcome.
+During warm weather we socialize after meeting in the park across the street around noon.

-## Time
+### Time

 Quaker silent Meeting for Worship is every Sunday from **11:00 a.m. to noon**.
 We suggest arriving a few minutes beforehand but we much prefer your company to your absence!
 Childcare is available but if possible please do give us a few days [notice](/contact).

 If this will be your first time at a Quaker Meeting, you may want to read [this information about what to expect](/about).

+### COVID precautions <span class="stanchor"><a name="precautions"></a></span>

+Requirements for visitors:
+* For now, we require vaccine passports for all.
+  * Unvaccinated children under 12 are welcome on the first Sunday of the month.
+* Wearing a mask, covering nose and mouth, is mandatory at all times.
+* If you're experiencing COVID symptoms, please stay home.
+* Details for contact tracing will be collected by the greeter.
+* Disinfect hands at the entrance.

+Other precautions:
+* The chairs will be amply distanced (we are a small group).
+* Neither drink nor food will be served.
+* Before and after meeting, the Greene Centre will disinfect surfaces.

 ## [Accessibility](/accessibility) <span class="stanchor"><a name="accessibility"></a></span>